kenebebh/my-odyssey-dashboard/README.md

 - Handle support tickets efficiently, with options to sort by status and analyze frequent issues.

+7. CRUD Functionality:

+- Forms are implemented for creating and editing data (e.g., destinations, users, ads).
+- TanStack Query is used for efficient data fetching, as well as sending data to the backend, caching, effective query state management, and many more.
+- Zod is used for schema validation, ensuring data consistency and error prevention.

 ## Tech Stack

 **Frontend:** React.js, Next.js, Typescript, Tailwind CSS
-State Management: Context API
+**State Management:** Context API
-Data Visualization: Chart.js, shadcn charts
+**Data Visualization:** Chart.js, shadcn charts
-API Handling: React Query, Axios, Zod
+**API Handling:** React Query, Axios, Zod
+**Backend:** Node.js, Express.js, MongoDB
+**Database:** MongoDB